50 Years Old and Still Looking Fabulous - Kline’s Cosmetics & Toiletries USA Study Celebrates a Golden Jubilee

-Celebrating half a century of authoritative personal care market insights in the United States, we are further expanding our Cosmetics & Toiletries USA research with an enhanced database yielding even greater flexibility to users.
+PARSIPPANY, NJ, NOVEMBER 7, 2013 –Celebrating half a century of authoritative personal care market insights in the United States, worldwide consulting and research firm Kline & Company is further expanding its comprehensive Cosmetics & Toiletries USA research with an enhanced database yielding even greater flexibility to users.
 With a granularity extending to consumer insights, an assessment of the ever-growing naturals trend, male grooming segment, and professional segments of skin, hair, nail care, and aesthetics markets, Kline’s five-decade-old vigor remains unabated.

 From the first antibacterial soap Dial introduced in the United States in the 1940s, through to packaging shifts from glass bottles and jars to plastics and cardboard boxing, from the heavy makeup disco era and surge of women entering the workforce in the 1970s and 1980s, the U.S. cosmetics and toiletries market has continually undergone societal, economic, demographic, and—more than ever— ecological changes.
 Kline has observed and diligently tracked these for 50 years, expanding its remit as consumers’ expectations have evolved.

 Many factors have shaped this market over the last 50 years.
 Most recently, it was the spillover from the latest economic crisis resulting in weakened consumer confidence and more modest spending habits; however, this helped to spawn many new trends including products with multiple benefits and value packaging, and “professional results at home” as a popular claim.